A tale of two investors: one smart and one not

 Take that one step further and every study that I have seen in my years in the investment business has shown that individual investors have investment returns significantly below what returns have been provided by the markets they invest in.

 Smart investors and professional managers concentrate on identifying undervalued stocks and deciding on the timing to purchase those stocks.
 This whole concept is flawed.

-A 1980s survey of 100 pension funds in the United States said stock selection and market timing accounted for less than 7 per cent of investment performance of large investment portfolios.
-Stock selection and market timing is not what makes for successful investing.
+A 1980s survey of 100 pension funds in the United States said stock selection and market timing accounted for less than 7 percent of investment performance of large investment portfolios.
+Stock selection and market timing are not what makes for successful investing.